ShadowChaser/audiTranscribe/README.md

 ## 📱 How to Use

+### Transcription
 1. Open your browser and go to `http://localhost:5173`
+2. Navigate to the "Import Transcript" tab
-2. Click "Choose Audio File" and select an audio file
+3. Click "Choose Audio File" and select an audio file
-3. Click "Upload & Transcribe" to start the transcription process
+4. Click "Transcribe File" to start the transcription process
-4. Wait for the AI to process your audio (this may take a few minutes)
-5. View your transcription with timestamps!
+5. View your transcription and generate summaries with study notes

+### Recording
+1. Go to the "Transcripts" tab
+2. Click "Record" in the top bar
+3. Choose microphone or system audio recording
+4. Transcribe and summarize your recordings

+### Chat
+1. Navigate to the "Chat" tab
+2. Upload documents or paste text as sources
+3. Chat with Scribe AI about your content

 ## 📂 Project Structure